Exponential Bounds for the Erd\H{o}s-Ginzburg-Ziv Constant: Introduction

-The proof of theorem \ref{thm:Main_Theorem} uses a variant of\emph{ slice rank method} \cite{TaosBlogCapsets} that we call the \emph{partition rank method} \cite{Naslund2017Partition}.
+This Corollary was subsequently improved in the paper of Fox and Sauermann.
+The proof of Theorem \ref{thm:Main_Theorem} uses a variant of the \emph{ slice rank method} \cite{TaosBlogCapsets} that we call the \emph{partition rank method} \cite{Naslund2017Partition}.
 The slice rank method was introduced by Tao \cite{TaosBlogCapsets} following the work of Ellenberg and Gijswijt \cite{EllenbergGijswijtCapsets}, and the breakthrough result of Croot, Lev, and Pach \cite{CrootLevPachZ4}.
 Our bound for the Erd\H{o}s-Ginzburg-Ziv constant relies on the more general notion of the partition rank, as defined in \cite{Naslund2017Partition}, which allows us to handle the indicator tensor that appears when we force the variables to be distinct.
-The slice rank method has seen numerous applications, such as Ellenberg and Gijswijt's upper bound for progression-free sets in $\mathbb{F}_{p}^{n}$ \cite{TaosBlogCapsets,EllenbergGijswijtCapsets}, new bounds for the Erd\H{o}s-Szemer\'{e}di sunflower problem \cite{NaslundSawinSunflower}, disproving certain conjectures concerning fast matrix multiplication \cite{BlasiakChurchCohnGrochowNaslundSawinUmans2016MatrixMultiplication}, and right angles in $\mathbb{F}_{q}^{n}$ \cite{GeShangguan2017NoRightAngles}.
+The slice rank method has seen numerous applications, such as Tao's proof of Ellenberg and Gijswijt's upper bound for progression-free sets in $\mathbb{F}_{p}^{n}$ \cite{TaosBlogCapsets,EllenbergGijswijtCapsets}, new bounds for the Erd\H{o}s-Szemer\'{e}di sunflower problem \cite{NaslundSawinSunflower}, disproving certain conjectures concerning fast matrix multiplication \cite{BlasiakChurchCohnGrochowNaslundSawinUmans2016MatrixMultiplication}, and right angles in $\mathbb{F}_{q}^{n}$ \cite{GeShangguan2017NoRightAngles}.
 We refer the reader to \cite{BlasiakChurchCohnGrochowNaslundSawinUmans2016MatrixMultiplication} for a more detailed discussion of the properties of the slice rank, and it's relationship to geometric invariant theory.